zzzprojects/docs/entityframework.net/pages/querying-data/check-object-existence.md

 ---
 PermaID: 1000082
-Name: Check Object Existence
+Title: Entity Framework Check Object Existence
+MetaDescription: Unlock the power of Entity Framework by understanding how you can check if an entity already exists.
+LastMod: 2023-02-26
 Tags: query
 ---

-# Check Object Existence
+# Entity Framework Check Object Existence

 ## How to check if an object exists in the database?